“So, what do you do?”

 “As a small business owner myself, I just love helping small businesses succeed.”

-“You know those graphics you see up on the scoreboard at the Swans games, and that ad campaign featuring the Australian men’s cricket team?
+“You know those graphics you see up on the scoreboard at the Patriots games, and that ad campaign featuring the Canucks hockey players ice skating outdoors?
 That’s some of my work.”

 Delivering your pitch